vocalinkzapp/ZappSMGLib-iOS/README.md

 ```

-**NOTE!!!** You also will need to include the `ZappSMGLibResources.bundle` into your project.
+**NOTE:** You also will need to include the `ZappSMGLibResources.bundle` into your project.
 You can find it in `Resources/ZappSMGLibResources.bundle`.

-This repo includes a demo app which uses `ZappSMGLib` source files included manually.
+This repository includes a demo app which uses `ZappSMGLib` source files included manually.
 You can find this example in `ZappSMGLibDemoObjC/ZappSMGLibDemoObjC.xcodeproj` project.

 ## Objective-C Library Installation